mtth/kit/README.rst

 Feature highlights
 ------------------

 *   Database setup built in.
 You only need to give SQLAlchemy_ the database URI and all sessions and connections (from the app and worker) are handled.
 If MySQL_ is used as storage backend, write concurrency is supported.
-A few helper classes and methods are also provided: dictionary column, custom queries, pagination.
+A few helper classes and methods are also provided: dictionary column, property caching, custom queries, pagination.
 *   Job tracking for Celery tasks.
 *   User authentication using Google Auth (requires registering the app on the `Google API console`_).
 *   Datatables_ javascript module included for easy integration of interactive tables.
 *   Sleek Bootstrap_ and Jinja_ (from Flask) templating.

+Coming soon:

+*   Automatic scheduled cache refresh using Celery

 Installation
 ------------